Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Protect children's back teeth from decay

-Fissure sealants are a thin protective coating painted onto the grooves of back teeth to seal out food and bacteria and prevent decay.
+• Fissure sealants are a thin protective coating painted onto the grooves of the back teeth to seal out food and bacteria and prevent decay.
+A sealant is a thin resin coating applied to the chewing surface of molars and premolars, where deep grooves trap food and bacteria most easily.

-The tooth is cleaned and dried, a mild etchant is briefly applied to help the sealant bond, and the liquid resin is painted into the grooves.
-A blue curing light sets it hard in seconds.
-The sealant effectively smooths out the groove, making the tooth surface easier to clean and dramatically reducing cavity risk.
-Sealants typically last 5–10 years and are easily replaced if worn.
+• The tooth is cleaned and dried, a mild etchant is briefly applied to help the sealant bond, and the liquid resin is painted into the grooves and set hard in seconds with a curing light.
+The sealant smooths out the groove, making the tooth easier to clean and dramatically reducing cavity risk.
+Sealants typically last 5–10 years and are easily replaced if they wear.
+Every filling a child avoids is a win — yet many children never receive sealants.
+At Clarendons we proactively recommend them for children whose molars show deep grooves or decay risk, and we check existing sealants at each routine visit.
+There's no drilling, no injection and no discomfort.

-Dramatically cuts cavity risk.
 Sealed teeth have far fewer cavities than unsealed teeth.
-Studies show up to 80% reduction in decay in molars that would otherwise be high-risk.
+Studies show up to an 80% reduction in decay in molars that would otherwise be high-risk.

-Fast and affordable.
-A single sealant takes 5–10 minutes.
-A full set of sealants on all molars and premolars can be completed in one appointment.
-Affordable preventative care with years of benefit.
+A single sealant takes 5–10 minutes, and a full set on all molars and premolars can be done in one appointment — affordable preventative care with years of benefit.

 Fluoride Varnish in Leeds